Moral Essays: Epistle to Bathurst

-Like a tall bully, lifts its head and lyes’. (ll.
+Like a tall bully, lifts its head and lies’. (ll.
 339-40) - Pope’s famous attack on the blame falsely cast on Catholics for starting the Great Fire of London by the inscription on The Monument.

 Balaam in the Bible was corrupted from his pious conduct by bribery, as Pope’s readers would have known, and so Sir Balaam, having risen to great wealth and success, subsequently overreaches himself, commits various offences and crimes, and is eventually hanged.
 The poem’s conclusion requires no moral additional to: